COMET

 As researchers, we should ask if the differences in the mean or median incomes for the two groups are significant at all.
 We can then go a bit further and test if education indeed widens the gap or not.

-Think Deeper: how you would specify the null and alternative hypotheses?
+Think Deeper: how would you specify the null and alternative hypotheses?

 Test your knowledge